ddwooten/insight_2020_ai/README.md

 *add_model()* which executes a series of steps - calling the model constructors for both AgentModel and CriticModel from the model class as well as assigning loss and optimization functions for both the agent and critic models.
-Whenever *predict()* is called the given user_history is passed off to *factorize()* which breaks down the user_history into numpy arrays which the models can then use.
+Whenever *predict()* is called the given user\_history is passed off to *factorize()* which breaks down the user\_history into numpy arrays which the models can then use.
 The arrays which are produced are factors for both agent and critic.
 Following this factorization an inference is asked of the agent model.
-In the case of *propogate()* the actual song selected by the state classes's *produce()* method is appended to the critic factors via the *add_prediction()* method.
+In the case of *propagate()* the actual song selected by the state classes's *produce()* method is appended to the critic factors via the *add_prediction()* method.
 These critic factors are then passed to a forward inference of the critic model from which the reward is generated and used to arrive at the loss for the agent.
-Once this loss has been backpropogated through the gradients of the agent model the critic loss is returned from the *get_critic_loss()* method and backpropogated through the critic's model.
+Once this loss has been backpropagated through the gradients of the agent model the critic loss is returned from the *get_critic_loss()* method and backpropagated through the critic's model.

-Currently the critic loss is assessed as the difference between the sample standard deviation of the intra-song embedding distances with and without the recommendation as compared to the standard deivation of the population, in this case all songs that a user has listened to.
+Currently the critic loss is assessed as the difference between the sample standard deviation of the intra-song embedding distances with and without the recommendation as compared to the standard deviation of the population, in this case all songs that a user has listened to.

 In the case of inference, where training is set to "no", the environment class